 Bruises and swelling can also be disregarded as minor injuries, but in fact they could be symptomatic of worse injuries such as a dislocated kneecap or a fractured bone.
 If you have suffered bruising or swelling to the knee due to an accident and are in a lot of pain, then it is recommended that you seek medical attention as it could be a sign of further damage to the joint.

 Complications, such as deep vein thrombosis, gout, or osteoarthritis, can occur if you sustain a knee injury.
 These could involve swelling or bruising to the joint and may require further treatment in order to alleviate the symptoms.
 These conditions can be severely painful and some can be life-threatening if left unchecked, so it is better to get medical help if symptoms like these present themselves.

-Minor knee injuries may get overlooked, as you may be more worried about more serious injuries or the damage done to your bicycle.
+Minor injuries may get overlooked, as you may be more worried about more serious injuries or the damage done to your bicycle.
 However, our experts can take into account all injuries and damage to equipment when pursuing a claim on your behalf.
-For more information about how much compensation you may be entitled to for minor injuries, you can visit our knee injuries claims calculator.
+For more information about knee injury claim payouts, you can visit our knee injuries claims calculator.